 How extraordinary and beautiful are seashells?

-They are jewels from the ocean, so many different shapes and colours with varying textures found littered along a shoreline, like a necklace around the sea.
+So many different shapes and colours with varying textures found littered along a shoreline - like a necklace around the sea.

 Collecting pretty shells for decorative use is a pastime that has been enjoyed throughout history.

 This blog was inspired by an amble along a beautiful beach in search of interesting shells to be used in my jewellery.